 It is a thing

-Finally, in early 2019 the ENT surgeon in the US published his paper about the condition and gave it a name – retrograde cricopharyngeal dysfunction or R-CPD for short.
-Now I felt I had the ammunition I needed to find a fellow medical professional who also thought “it was a thing”.
+Finally, in early 2019 the ENT surgeon in the US – Dr Robert Bastian – published his paper about the condition and gave it a name – retrograde cricopharyngeal dysfunction or R-CPD for short.
+Now I felt I had the proof I needed to find a fellow medical professional who also thought “it was a thing”.
 I called and emailed some local ENT surgeons.
 Only one provided any useful insight.
-He hadn’t heard of it and didn’t seem to think it was “a thing” and spent a lot of time talking to me about the treatment of reflux.
-But, he did know a neurologist 300 miles away who did crycoypharyngeal Botox injections.
+He hadn’t heard of it and didn’t seem to think it was a proper thing and spent a lot of time talking to me about the treatment of reflux.
+But, he did know a neurologist 300 miles away who did cricoypharyngeal Botox injections.
 So off I went to my GP, printed copy of the R-CPD study in hand, and was duly referred to see the neurologist.
-He thought it “might be a thing and I might have it, and after some more investigations (including a CT of my chest due to my “Marfanoid body habitus” which led to a fruitless wild goose chase for a dilated aortic root – phew!) he finally went ahead with the Botox.
+He agreed that it might be a thing and I might have it, and after some more investigations (including a CT of my chest due to my “Marfanoid body habitus” which led to a fruitless wild goose chase for a dilated aortic root – phew!) he finally went ahead with the Botox.

 But he was cautious.
 It was a low dose – only 10 units (compared to 50 units used in the published study), he used a transcutaneous approach which doesn’t require anaesthetic, but it is also less accurate – and it didn’t work.
-However (and if you’re still with me at this point, I’ll buy you a celebratory carbonated beverage) during the course of investigations I had been referred to another ENT surgeon.
-Unluckily, also 300 miles away.
-But they really did think it was a thing.
-They had even discussed it with colleagues at a conference!
+However (and if you’re still with me at this point, I’ll buy you a celebratory carbonated beverage) during the course of investigations I had been referred to another ENT surgeon, and they really did think it was a thing.
+They had even discussed R-CPD with colleagues at a conference!

-It’s still far too early to tell if I am cured, and the Botox can wear off after a few months, but it seems that most patients are able to “learn” how to burp and retain the ability indefinitely, even once the Botox is long gone.
+But it was still far too early to tell if I was cured – the Botox can wear off after a few months, but it seems that most patients are able to “learn” how to burp and retain the ability indefinitely, even once the Botox is long gone.

-Now, I feel it is my duty to spread the word – particularly amongst the medical profession, so that fellow sufferers will no longer have to wait years, or be laughed at, casually dismissed or otherwise demeaned for their symptoms.
+I now feel it is my duty to spread the word – particularly amongst the medical profession, so that fellow sufferers will no longer have to wait years, or be laughed at, casually dismissed or otherwise demeaned for their symptoms.

 I think there are at least three things that can be learnt from this whole experience: